Normal Function

 Health Conditions Related to Genetic Changes

-Huntington's disease-like syndrome
+Huntington's disease-like

 Prion disease

 Researchers have identified several common variations (polymorphisms) in the PRNP gene that affect single amino acids in PrP.
 These polymorphisms do not cause prion disease, but they may affect a person's risk of developing these disorders.
 Studies have focused on the effects of a polymorphism at position 129 of PrP.
 At this position, people can have either the amino acid methionine (Met) or the amino acid valine (Val).
 This polymorphism is written as Met129Val or M129V.
-Because people inherit one copy of the PRNP gene from each parent, at position 129 an individual can receive methionine from both parents (Met/Met), valine from both parents (Val/Val), or methionine from one parent and valine from the other (Met/Val).
+Because people inherit one copy of the PRNP gene from each parent, an individual can receive methionine from both parents (Met/Met), valine from both parents (Val/Val), or methionine from one parent and valine from the other (Met/Val).

 Wilson disease